I cannot believe I have yet to share my Homemade Iced Lemon Loaf Recipe!

 Preheat oven to 350 degrees F.

-Grease a loaf pan and set aside.
+Generously spray a loaf pan with nonstick cooking spray and set aside.

 For the Glaze: